Zarsanga

-Zarsanga or Zar Sanga (زرڅانگه; born 1946 in Lakki Marwat) is a Pashto singer from Khyber Pakhtunkhwa, Pakistan.
-She began her singing career singing for Radio Peshawar and some television programmes, and later went on to perform in Europe, the United States and the UAE.
-Her extensive career as a singer and performer has earned her the sobriquet "The Queen of Pashtun Folklore" and the Pride of Performance Award.
+Zarsanga PP (زرڅانگه; born 1946) is a Pakistani singer from Khyber Pakhtunkhwa, primarily associated with Pashto folk music.
+She began her singing career singing for Radio Pakistan in Peshawar and for some television programmes, and later went on to perform in Europe, the United States and the UAE.
+Her extensive career as a singer and performer has earned her the sobriquet "The Queen of Pashtun Folklore" and the Presidential Pride of Performance Award by the Government of Pakistan.